 Ranthambore National Park, Rajasthan

 Offering a safe shelter to the tigers in India, Ranthambore National Park in Sawai Moadhopur, Rajasthan is ranked second as a good prospect for tiger sighting in India.
 The park is one of the few places where tigers can be seen basking or ambling in the sun.
 The reserve is spread over an area of 392 sq km and is divided into many zones out of which Bakaula, Kachida Valley, Lakarda and Anantpura, Rajbagh Ruins, Padam Talao and Ranthambore Forts are some of the important places.
-Like Bandhavgarh, Ranthambore has some widely known tigers like Machli (reckoned to be the oldest tiger alive), Slant Ear (son of Machli Jr, on whom a documentary was shot and was shown all across the world), Sultan or T-72 (who is believed to be the next big territory holder in the park) and Mala (whose beaded line across the neck has earned her this name).
-According to a report in 2014, the tiger population in Ranthambore National Park has reached 65, let us touchwood and hope and pray that the population multiplies in the future.
+According to the latest tiger census report, the tiger population in Ranthambore National Park has reached 72, let us touchwood and hope and pray that the population multiplies in the future.

 Kanha National Park, Madhya Pradesh

-Amidst the pristine forest of Kanha National Park is the safe shelter of a decent population of tigers and that is why Kanha is reckoned to be amongst the best places to spot tigers in India.
-Sprawling across the central highland of the Mekal Range, Kanha National Park covers an area of 940 sq km.
-This forest covered with Sal and other trees and interspersed by meadows is known for sheltering many tigers, which are often heard roaring and many a times their pugmarks can be traced.
-If you are lucky you can spot tigers while they come out to drink water from the crystal clear streams or while they bask in the winter sun.
-Currently the dominant male in the national park is named Munna, who also has a symbol that can be read as CAT over his head.
+In the pristine forest of Kanha National Park lies a safe haven for a significant population of tigers.
+This is why Kanha is considered one of the best places to spot tigers in India.
+Sprawling across the central highland of the Maikal Range, Kanha National Park covers an area of 940 sq km.
+This forest, filled with Sal and other trees and punctuated by meadows, is renowned for its tigers.
+Their roars are often heard, and their pugmarks frequently traced.
+If you’re fortunate, you might spot tigers coming out to drink from the crystal-clear streams or basking in the winter sun.
+Currently, the dominant male in the park is named Munna, who uniquely has a marking resembling the word “CAT” on his forehead.

-Other than tigers, the pride of Kanha National Park is Swamp Deer or Hard Ground Barasingha.
-Indian Gaur, spotted deer, sambar, barking deer and the four-horned deer are other commonly spotted animals in the national park.
-Reptiles like pythons, cobras, krait, rat snakes, vipers, keelbacks and grass snakes are also found and amphibians like turtles can be sighted every now and then in the reserve.
-Kanha also has a large variety of exotic plants and trees; a sizable number of birds can also be spotted in this forest reserve.
+Beyond tigers, Kanha National Park takes pride in its population of Swamp Deer, or Hard Ground Barasingha.
+The Indian Gaur, spotted deer, sambar, barking deer, and four-horned deer are other commonly observed animals in the park.
+The reserve also houses reptiles such as pythons, cobras, kraits, rat snakes, vipers, keelbacks, and grass snakes.
+Every so often, amphibians like turtles can be sighted.
+Kanha boasts a vast array of exotic plants and trees, and a plethora of bird species can also be observed in this forest reserve.

 Corbett National Park, Uttarakhand